hugohewitt123/hugohewitt123-Programming-ECM1400-Coursework-3/README.md

     10. South East
     11. East of England
     12. London
+To be more specific you can put your cicty or council area that you live in, enter your postcode into this BBC site to find your area name: https://www.bbc.co.uk/news/uk-51768274
 ## alarms file:
 This should be a file located in the json_files folder in the code folder (./code/json_files) The file should be set out like this: